keymask/keymask-js/README.md

 // [1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12] as ArrayBuffer
 ```

+Since `v0.9.2`, the input value to the `mask` function can also be provided as
+a `string`.
+This will be converted internally to a `BigInt` and treated as a
+numeric value.
+For example, in the above example `keymask.mask("123456789")`
+would also mask to `"wMjMGR"`.

 ### `seed`

 If a `seed` value is provided, it will be used to initialize LCG offsets